 At Gorrion, there’s a whole range of personalities with different positions and responsibilities.
 And yet when it comes to teamwork, we’re doing a pretty good job.
 Want to know our secret?
 It’s the feeling of community.

 Here are our top 6 factors of Gorrion’s company culture:

 “I like that when it comes to a project, we make all the decisions together so that it works well for everyone.
 Also, we’ve got our way of doing things in the project process, which is great for the client and us.
 There’s the onboarding process for business partners which is later followed by development and design.

 Thanks to that, a client knows all the stages and what to expect.
 We talk about the costs and explain to him how various actions have an impact on the final product.
 We also adapt ourselves to how often we communicate with the client so that he feels secure but not overwhelmed.
 And of course, we make sure that all aspects of the product are refined.”

 Mateusz Michalski, Mobile Developer

 Summing up, there are many reasons for a great culture.
 Above all, it creates a positive environment.
 Therefore, it attracts passionate employees eager to work on projects.
 Also, communication is open and active, and there are more valuable ideas to choose from.

 Want to learn more about how we work?
-Book a meeting with Lukasz or send us a message.
+Book a meeting with Leo or send us a message.
 We’d be happy to meet you.